Odden69/memory-game/README.md

   - The most complex function has a cyclomatic complexity value of 5 while the median is 1.
 - __Lighthouse:__ The results of the lighthouse evaluation in the Chrome development tool for both desktop and mobile looked like this:
 ![Lighthouse evaluation](assets/images/readme-img/lighthouse.png)
+- __Wave:__ Additional testing of accessibility for all game pages was made with Wave browser extension.
+No errors were returned in the tests.
 - __Responsivity:__ The Chrome development tool has been used to check the responsivity of the web-site.
 The site works well on all the available predefined screen sizes as well as on larger screens.
 - __Compatibility:__ The site has been checked for compatibility on Chrome, Edge, Firefox and Safari.
 The game's compatibility has also been tested on a set of different real life devices and was found to work fine.